Constructions using Galois Theory: Splitting Fields

 The invariants and local splitting fields of $f$ available for use with number fields are mostly described in~\cite{fieker_klueners}, those for use with characteristic $p$ function fields are mostly described in~\cite{suth_galois_global} and those for characteristic 0 function fields in~\cite{hilbert}.

 \begin{theorem} Algorithm~\ref{next} computes the resolvent polynomial

 required by Algorithm~\ref{tower} Step~\ref{resolve}. \end{theorem}

 \begin{proof} In Step~\ref{roots} we computed $c_{\tau\pi} = I_k^{\tau\pi}(T(r_1), \ldots, T(r_n))$ in the local splitting field.
 The leading coefficient of the resolvent polynomial $g$ is set to 1.
-The conjugates of the remaining coefficients are computed as elementary symmetric functions in $c_{\tau\pi}$ for each $\pi$.
+The conjugates of the non leading coefficients are computed as elementary symmetric functions in $c_{\tau\pi}$ for each $\pi$.

 The necessary bounds have been explained above in Section~\ref{bounds} and the roots of $f$ are computed to enough precision to use these bounds as explained in~\cite[Section 3.8.1]{suth_galois_global} for example.